rathodsneha/Telecom-Customer-Churn-Prediction-/README.md

 Customer Churn Prediction – Telecom Industry

-Objective
-The goal of this project is to analyze telecom customer data to predict churn, which means whether a customer will leave the company, and suggest business strategies to reduce churn and retain more customers.
+Project Overview
+This project predicts which customers of a telecom company are likely to leave (“churn”).
+It uses machine learning in Python for prediction and SHAP for understanding model behavior.
+An interactive Power BI dashboard visualizes the insights.
+Finally, it offers practical business strategies to reduce churn.

 Tools and Technologies

-Python (Pandas, Scikit-learn, SHAP)
+• Python (Pandas, scikit-learn, SHAP)

-Jupyter Notebook
+• Jupyter Notebook
+• Power BI

+Files and Structure
+Customer_Churn_Analysis_Report.pdf — Final report explaining findings
-Power BI
+Churn_Dashboard_Telecom.pbix — Power BI dashboard file

-SHAP for model explainability
+(Optional) Dashboard screenshot — to preview the dashboard (Optional) Sample data or notebook, if you wish to include them

 Project Workflow

-Cleaned and prepared the dataset
+Cleaned and prepared input data

 Performed Exploratory Data Analysis (EDA)

-Built machine learning models: Logistic Regression and Random Forest
+Built classification models (Logistic Regression, Random Forest)

-Used SHAP to explain model predictions
+Applied SHAP for model explainability

-Segmented customers into:
+Segmented customers into At Risk, Loyal, and Dormant groups

-At Risk

-Loyal

-Dormant

-Created an interactive dashboard using Power BI
+Created an interactive Power BI dashboard

-Shared business recommendations
+Provided actionable business recommendations

-Folder Structure
-Customer-Churn-Prediction-Telecom
-├── data → dataset or sample version
-├── notebooks → Jupyter notebook with code
-├── dashboard → Power BI file and screenshot
-├── reports → Final report in PDF
-└── README.md → This file

-Dashboard Preview
-(Include your dashboard screenshot in the dashboard folder and link to it here if needed)

-Key Insights
+Key Findings

-Month-to-month customers are more likely to churn
+• Month-to-month customers and users with shorter tenure are more likely to churn

-Customers with short tenure and high monthly charges have higher churn risk
+• Higher monthly charges correlate with increased churn risk

-Contract type, tenure, and online services are important factors for predicting churn
+• Contract type, tenure, and online services are the most important predictors

 Business Recommendations

-Offer discounts for long-term annual contracts
+• Offer discounts or incentives to encourage annual contracts

-Improve service quality for fiber users
+• Improve fiber service quality to lower churn

-Re-engage dormant users with special offers
+• Re-engage dormant users with targeted offers

-Promote bundled services like online backup
+• Promote bundled services (e.g., online backup) to boost retention

-Send personalized messages to at-risk customers
+• Send personalized offers to at-risk customers early

+How to Use

+View the PDF report for full analysis and insights

+Open the Power BI file to explore interactive dashboards

+Refer to the SHAP visualizations to understand what drives churn

 Author
 Sneha Rathod